knievk/node/README.md

 # node.game
-This is the beta preview of my project nigar.io @ version 0.1.3 Beta
+This is the beta preview of my project game @ version 0.1.3 Beta

 It is a game that is currently a Work in Progress and something that I am just doing in my free time.